 - Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Authority, that officer is the Chief Officer Resources. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - · Approve the Statement of Accounts.
+In this Authority, that officer is the Corporate Director of Corporate Resources. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.

-The Responsibilities of the Chief Officer - Resources
+The Responsibilities of the Corporate Director of Corporate Resources

-The Chief Officer - Resources is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).
-In preparing this Statement of Accounts, the Chief Officer - Resources has:
+The Corporate Director of Corporate Resources is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).
+In preparing this Statement of Accounts, the Corporate Director of Corporate Resources has:

-- Selected suitable accounting policies and then applied them consistently; - Made judgements and estimates that were reasonable and prudent; and - Complied with the Local Authority Code.
+- Selected suitable accounting policies and then applied them consistently; - · Made judgements and estimates that were reasonable and prudent; and - Complied with the Local Authority Code.

-The Chief Officer - Resources has also:
+The Corporate Director of Corporate Resources has also: